jerbarnes/semeval22_structured_sentiment/README.md

 ## Data and formatting

-We provide the data in json format.
+We provide the data in json lines format.

 Each sentence has a dictionary with the following keys and values: